graemeball/SIMcheck/README.md

-The jar file for the latest release can also be [downloaded manually](http://downloads.micron.ox.ac.uk/fiji_update/SIMcheck/plugins/) for cases where the IMageJ updater is not available.
+The jar file for the latest release can also be [downloaded manually](http://downloads.micron.ox.ac.uk/fiji_update/SIMcheck/plugins/) for cases where the ImageJ updater is not available.
 Older versions of SIMcheck can be obtained by navigating the
 [SIMcheck update site](http://downloads.micron.ox.ac.uk/fiji_update/SIMcheck/).